2026 Guide to the Most Effective Deep‑Sleep Tool

 -

-T-minus 15 minutes: Activate your chosen deep-sleep tech (sound masking on low volume, closed-loop system armed).
+T-minus 15 minutes: Activate your chosen deep-sleep tech (sound masking on low volume, timers/schedules set).

 -